PaulsGitHubs/IQ-Radio-Sample-Lossless-Compressions/README.md

 ## Compression Algorithms

-The following compression methods are tested in this project:
+The following lossless compression methods are tested in this project:

 - gzip
 - bz2